freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-css-transforms-by-building-a-penguin/step-070.md

 # --description--

 The penguin's body looks a bit plain.
-Spruce him up by adding a `div` element with a `class` of `shirt`, immediately after the `.penguin-body` element.
+Spruce him up by adding a `div` element with a `class` of `shirt`, immediately before the `.penguin-body` element.

 # --hints--